-Cobrowsing gives you that extra insight into your customer journey, by letting you understand the online journey paths of customers who are directly interacting with your company.
+Cobrowsing gives you that extra insight into your customer journey, by letting you understand the digital paths of customers who are directly interacting with your business.

 Web calling and web chat allows the pass through of some customer journey data.

-The customer doesn't have to explain over the phone what their issue is, and the agent doesn't have to explain the possible fix.
+The customer doesn't have to explain over the phone what their issue is, and the advisor doesn't have to explain the possible fix.

 If you've read this far, we don't need to tell you how important the customer experience is.

 The more complicated issue is, of course, how to actually improve the customer experience.